+In June 2016, Instagram rolled out its infamous new algorithm, which now displays posts according to popularity over the previous chronological order.
 Instagram influencers were some of the most vocal opponents of this change, complaining that now the process for how to get Instagram followers organically is much harder than in the past.

-What is an Instagram Comment Pod?
+What is an Instagram Engagement Pod?

-According to photographer Natalie Franke, the name “comment pod” got its inspiration from the word pod, which is often associated with “a family of dolphins who live together in harmony and support one another.”
+According to photographer Natalie Franke, the name “engagement pod” got its inspiration from the word pod, which is often associated with “a family of dolphins who live together in harmony and support one another.”

-The structure of a comment pod includes a private group or group message (usually on Instagram), composed of 10-20 Instagram users who operate within the same niche.
+The structure of an engagement pod includes a private group or group message (usually on Telegram – a messaging app you also may not have heard of), composed of 50-500 Instagram users who operate within a similar follower count or niche.

-Instagram users make use of this thread to inform each other of their new Instagram posts, and comment pod members support each other by liking or commenting each post that gets sent to the group.
+Instagram users make use of this thread to inform each other of their new Instagram posts, and pod members support each other by liking or commenting each post that gets sent to the group.
 When it works, it’s an impressive collaborative effort that makes each group member’s account better for participating.

-Instagram comment pods help a post get a fair amount of engagement immediately after posting, which is necessary to be a contender for being featured on the Instagram “Explore” page for a relevant hashtag used within the post.
+Instagram engagement pods help a post get a fair amount of engagement immediately after posting, which is necessary to be a contender for being featured on the Instagram “Explore” page for a relevant hashtag used within the post.
 A post that gets picked up on the “Explore” page tends to give it enough exposure to achieve some level of virility, helping an influencer with how to get Instagram followers.

 Do Instagram Comment Pods Work?